 At that final race, Lackey knew Vromans would be tough.
 But he also knew that the European fans, who wanted to see their man take the title, could be tougher.

 “There were 60,000 or 70,000 fans rooting for him, and few for me,” Lackey remembers.
 “The fans were right next to the track, and they’d throw sand in your eyes, or worse, to mess with you.”

 So, in the first moto, the American let Vromans build a big lead to avoid any trouble with the fans—a wise decision.
 Graham Noyce of Great Britain got the holeshot, but on the second lap a spectator swung a pole at him, breaking his hand.
 Lackey shrewdly let Vromans, running second behind Sweden’s Hakan Carlqvist, build a 25-second lead with five laps to go before reeling him in.

 Dodging objects thrown by fans, Lackey caught and passed Vromans with half-a-lap left to take over second place and gain another 2 points on his rival.
 In the second moto, Vromans finished sixth, while Lackey took third to earn the world title.

 The bike that carried Lackey to victory was about as trick as they came back then.
 The 50mm Simons upside-down forks are prototypes, and the rear shock is a factory Ohlins.
 The magnesium hubs feature large strengthening gussets, and bolted-in steel brake liners.
 The one-off swingarm is made of stamped aluminum pieces welded together.

 A few years ago, Lackey was able to track the bike down through Suzuki racing contacts in Holland, so he bought it.
-This historic machine is now part of the new “Motocross America” exhibit in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.
+This historic machine was on display during the “Motocross America” exhibit in the Motorcycle Hall of Fame Museum at AMA headquarters in Pickerington, Ohio.